EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/04-Team-Diagram.md

 ## 5 Biggest Software Changes
 1. Dylan was originally meant to send Quinn wifi status, but this would lead to unnecessary complication; it was changed to where Dylan sends Roshan wifi status instead.
 2. Roshan updated his code to ensure compatibility with both Dylan’s and Quinn’s boards, accommodating the change where Dylan now sends WiFi status to Roshan.
+3. Quinn's code originall only ran if wifi was recieved, but this was changed as it would be redundant for wifi to be checked both by Roshan and Quinn
+4.